BkLABS2/BkLABS2/README.md

 ## 🔭 What I'm up to

-- 📚 Currently: I'm currently maintaining several homelab projects, such as a Proxmox hypverisor, Pi-Hole DNS server, Windows Server with AD, Synology NAS, Splunk logging server, and Jellyfin media with automation stack.
+- 📚 Currently: I'm maintaining several homelab projects, such as a Proxmox hypverisor, Pi-Hole DNS server, Windows Server with AD, Synology NAS, Splunk logging server, and Jellyfin media with automation stack.
 - 🎯 Looking for: I am looking for SOC analyst, IT SecOps, and DevOps roles.

 ## 🔗 Links